When to apply

 What we look for

 A law degree is not essential – only about half of our trainees studied law as undergraduates.
-We aim to employ the brightest minds regardless of what or where they have studied – you will find graduates from over 84 universities at Slaughter and May.
+We aim to employ the brightest minds regardless of what or where they have studied – you will find graduates from 70 universities at Slaughter and May.

 Background, race, colour, ethnic or national origin, gender, sexual orientation, marital status, disability, religious beliefs and age are all irrelevant to our application process.